 - Consume a good amount of fluids

-- Perform regular activity every day of the week that you can
+- Perform regular activities every day of the week that you can

 - Include activities appropriate for clients in terms of aerobic and anaerobic

-- Focus on the caloric expenditure and weight loss
+- Focus on caloric expenditure and weight loss

-- Start exercise with the right acclimation periods
+- Start the exercise with the right acclimation periods

 - Work up to intensities of 60 – 80% HRR